 Garden Weeds Strategy#3: Sharpen Up

 The phrase “dull as a hoe” wasn’t coined by a gardening expert.
 That’s because all kinds of hoes need to be sharp if they’re to work right.
 The job doesn’t take long, either.
 A 10”-long flat file and a vise are all you need.
 Make sure the file is sharp.
-I wipe my files with oil before putting them into a leather pouch that keeps it in good shape.
+I wipe my files with oil before putting them into a leather pouch that keeps them good shape.
 All files get dull surprisingly quickly if they get rusty or band around in your toolbox.
 Five minutes spent sharpening the cutting edge of a hoe or hand weeder speeds progress and reduces fatigue for a day or two of steady gardening work.

-Garden Weeds Strategy#4: Mulch
+Garden Weeds Strategy#4: Mulching

 Tilling the soil isn’t the only way to make good things grow.
 At least not with some kinds of plants, anyway.
-Take perennials, for instance.
+Take perennial flowers, for instance.
 Instead of keeping bare soil stirred up to hold weeds at bay, use mulch to create a stable ecosystem that’s more or less at peace without tillage.
 This approach works beautifully, as long as you sidestep the three most common problems that derail so many mulching campaigns.

 First, be sure to mulch only clean soil that’s free from weeds and weed seeds.
 In my experience it takes two or three years of conventional tillage to transform a sod-covered plant bed to the point where it can be stabilized with mulch.